There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 - Organic/Inorganic Chemistry

-5. Behavioral Science – Two (2) semester credit hours (or 30 Continuing Education Units)*
+5. Graduate or undergraduate Behavioral Science – Three (3) semester credit hours*

 Examples include but are not limited to: